dima-safin-2025/FLock-AI-Demo/FLOCK-RAG-API/README.md

 ```

 - .env: Environment variables for the project
-  - `api_key`: API key for the FLock Model API
+  - `FLOCK_API_KEY`: API key for the FLock Model API
-  - `model_name`: Name of the model to use
+  - `MODEL_NAME`: Name of the model to use
-  - `endpoint`: Endpoint for the FLock Model API
+  - `ENDPOINT`: Endpoint for the FLock Model API
+- `.env.sample`: Template for the `.env` file
 - `src/main.ts`: Example Typescript code for using the FLock Model API
 - `src/main.js`: Example Javascript code for using the FLock Model API

 ## Usage

-First cloen the repository and install the dependencies:
+First clone the repository and install the dependencies:

 ```
 git clone xxx